SkylineLabs/emqttd_mongodb_plugin/README.md

 # emqttd_mongodb_plugin
 A plugin for the EMQ broker to store the status of devices connecting via MQTT to a MongoDB database

+**This project is a sub-module of ConnectX IoT platform.**
+**Refer https://github.com/SkylineLabs/ConnectX-IoT-platform for more details**

 Install Plugin:
 -------